-Check back for more details about next year's dates, theme, schedule of activities and to register to attend.
+Check back for more details about this year's dates, theme, schedule of activities and to register to attend.

 The Leading Edge 2013: "hardCORE" was a huge success!
 Thank you to all of our student leaders and guests who showed up, stayed engaged throughout the conference, and got some excellent leadership strength training!
 Special thanks to T.J.
 Sullivan and all of our expert facilitators!

-We are excited to announce that ETSU will be hosting a campus based session of the LeaderShape Institute!
+We are excited that ETSU will be hosting a campus based session of the LeaderShape Institute!